Linkin Park Members Pay Tribute To Chester Bennington On Anniversary Of Singer's Death

 Chester, In the past year, there hasn’t been a day that has gone by that I haven’t thought of you.
 I miss you, and it still hurts to not have you here.
 I chose not to speak at your memorial because I couldn’t formulate the words to adequately express how I felt… I chose not to speak at the Celebration of Life Concert honoring you because I knew I’d struggle to even be able to speak at all.
 And today, a year after your passing, I still struggle to try and eloquently express what you mean to your family, your friends, your fans… and to me.
 There is so much that I feel, and that I could say, and that I would want to say, and that I don’t know how to say… but one thing I know for certain, is that you are loved, and you are missed.
 Be Well My Friend, Dave

-Bennington was just 41 when he took his own life, by hanging himself in his California home.
+Bennington was just 41 when he took his own life by hanging himself in his California home.

 He chose July 20 because it was the birthday of his late friend, Soundgarden singer Chris Cornell, who had committed suicide himself just two months earlier.